Guitar Fretboard Generator

-If you run into any problems with this tool you can send a bug report or hit us up on Twitter for help.
+If you run into any problems with this tool you can send a bug report.

 If you run into a problem then other people probably will too, so don't be shy about reaching out.
 We want to make sure the tool is working for you, and you'll be doing us (and other visitors) a favor by letting us know.

-We also welcome your input if you have any suggestions about how to improve this tool or ideas about similiar tools you'd like to see.
+We also welcome your input if you have any suggestions about how to improve this tool or ideas about similar tools you'd like to see.

 Warn the Others